-2.3.2 Enzyme nomenclature, source microorganism nomenclature and specifications
+2.4.2 Enzyme nomenclature, source microorganism nomenclature and specifications

-FSANZ notes that the International Union of Biochemistry and Molecular Biology (IUBMB) lists the accepted name 'protein-glutamine γ -glutamyltransferase' for the enzyme EC 2.3.2.13 (see section 2.1 of the SD).
-However, FSANZ has decided to use the name 'transglutaminase', which the IUBMB lists as one of the other names for the enzyme, in the proposed draft variation to the Code, to remain consistent with how the already permitted transglutaminase enzyme has been listed in the Code.
+The International Union of Biochemistry and Molecular Biology (IUBMB) lists the accepted name 'protein-glutamine $\gamma$ -glutamyltransferase' for enzyme EC 2.3.2.13 (see section 2.1 of the SD).
+However, FSANZ has decided to use the name 'transglutaminase', which the IUBMB lists as one of the other names for the enzyme, in the approved draft variation to the Code, to remain consistent with how the already permitted transglutaminase enzyme has been listed in the Code.